Ali-iotechsys/xrt-vagrant/README.md

 # xrt-vagrant
-This is demo for an example of XRT device service using Vagrant
+This repo shows how to setup an XRT VM using Vagrant, and run an XRT example

 ## Prerequisites
 - clone this repo, and change directory to `xrt-vagrant`